-Theresa May’s speech today has reaffirmed one important factor: The Government is contemptuous of the people, of our Constitution and our economy.
-We are not building a Britain fit for the future, but one that quite reasonably should be consigned to the dustbin of our history.
+Whilst the Brexit saga has compounded uncertainty, Theresa May has confirmed one important thing: that the government is contemptuous of the people, our constitution and our economy.
+It is clear that we are not, to quote the PM, “building a Britain fit for the future”.
+Rather, we are forging a future based on blatant inaccuracies- one that quite reasonably should be consigned to the dustbin of history.

-The Referendum was voted for with no indication of the actual facts!
+The principal reason, then, we face such political stagnation lies in the very Referendum itself which, with the Electoral Commission’s recent findings into Vote Leave, casts doubt over the legitimacy of the said vote.
+Indeed, we voted with no indication of the actual facts!
 Regardless of whether you voted ‘Leave’ or ‘Remain’, the months since the vote has demonstrated what an incomprehensible and cost-prohibitive challenge Brexit is to deliver (in costing the UK around £500 million a week – according to reports – we will lose more than we were allegedly told we would save.
-Ironically, it would seem under the current trajectory we won’t be able to cover the cost of the red bus, let alone the £350 million towards the NHS printed on the side!)
-This reaffirms, then, why the simple, binary question put to the electorate in the 2016 Referendum was never going to be the final word on this.
+Ironically, it would seem under the current trajectory we won’t be able to cover the cost of the red bus, let alone the £350 million towards the NHS printed on the side).
+This reaffirms, then, why the simple, binary question put to the electorate in the 2016 Referendum could never be heralded as the final word on the matter.